upsolution/devsukhar/products/parallaximus/ReadMe.txt

 Demos:
   Folder: /demos

-  Folder:
+PDS layouts of demos:
-  (folders /templates/assets and /templates/img contain assets related to examples)
+  Folder: /psd

-Thank you for using RoyalSlider plugin!
+Thank you for using Parallaximus!
--Dmitry Semenov
+-Ruslan Sukhar